kozko2001/obsidian-export/export/README.md

 # Roam export

-This is a dirty cli to export the RoamResearch database, inspired from https://github.com/MatthieuBizien/roam-to-git but it didn't work on my PC.
+This is a dirty cli to export my obsidian files stored in a dropbox folder

 ## install dependencies